Complaints Handling Procedure

 - An appropriate and proportionate reduction in our fees

-5. At this stage, if you are still not satisfied, you should contact us again.
+- At this stage, if you are still not satisfied, you should contact us again.
 With your consent, arrangements will then be made for a member of the Solicitors Sole Practitioners Group or the local Law Society or another solicitor to review your complaint.
-You will be advised of how long this will likely take.
+You will be advised of how long this is likely to take.

-7. If you are still not satisfied, you can then contact the Legal Ombudsman at firstname.lastname@example.org or PO Box 6806, Wolverhampton WV1 9WJ, about your complaint.
-Any complaint to the Legal Ombudsman must usually be made within six months of receiving our final written response about your complaint or within 12 months of the act or omission about which you are complaining occurring (or you becoming aware of it).
-Further information can be obtained from the Legal Ombudsman (tel: 0300 555 0333 or email@example.com).
+- If you are still not satisfied, then you have the right to contact the Legal Ombudsman at firstname.lastname@example.org or PO Box 6806, Wolverhampton WV1 9WJ, about your complaint.
+The Ombudsman is an independent complaints body.
+Any complaint to the Legal Ombudsman must usually be made within six months of receiving our final written response about your complaint.
+Further information can be obtained from the Legal Ombudsman (tel: 0300 555 0333 or legalombudsman.org.uk between 9am to 5pm)

-8. Alternative complaints bodies (such as ProMediate: www.promediate.co.u) exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
+- Alternative complaints bodies (such as ProMediate; www.promediate.co.uk) exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.

 If we have to change any of the timescales above, we will let you know and explain why.